Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 People love celebrating the seasons and you should do the same at your restaurant!
-Depending on the time of year, offer specials that match the weather or special menu items that will only be around for a couple of months.
+Depending on the time of year, offer menu items that match the season.
 Here are some examples:

 - Winter is the time to promote warm drinks and comfort food.